firozansar/Kotlin-Console-Game/README.md

 # Kotlin CLI sample

-Just a console application (up and running) used as a playground for trying Kotlin stuff out: new features, experiments, etc
+A sample Kotlin CLI app used as a playground for trying Kotlin stuff out: new features, experiments, etc.

 ## Running the sample